Scroll to navigation

 Prints to the console all the connection entries in the tracker used by dp.
 If zone=zone is specified, only shows the connections in zone.
 With --more, some implementation specific details are included.
 With --statistics timeouts and timestamps are added to the output.

-Flushes the connection entries in the tracker used by dp based on zone and connection tracking tuple ct-tuple.
+Flushes the connection entries in the tracker used by dp based on zone and connection tracking tuple ct-origin-tuple.
 If ct-tuple is not provided, flushes all the connection entries.
 If zone=zone is specified, only flushes the connections in zone.

-If ct-tuple is provided, flushes the connection entry specified by ct-tuple in zone.
+If ct-[orig|reply]-tuple is provided, flushes the connection entry specified by ct-[orig|reply]-tuple in zone.
 The zone defaults to 0 if it is not provided.
 The userspace connection tracker requires flushing with the original pre-NATed tuple and a warning log will be otherwise generated.
-An example of an IPv4 ICMP ct-tuple:
+The tuple can be partial and will remove all connections that are matching on the specified fields.
+In order to specify only ct-reply-tuple, provide empty string as ct-origin-tuple.

 "ct_nw_src=10.1.1.1,ct_nw_dst=10.1.1.2,ct_nw_proto=1,icmp_type=8,icmp_code=0,icmp_id=10"

-An example of an IPv6 TCP ct-tuple:
+An example of an IPv6 TCP ct-[orig|reply]-tuple:

 "ct_ipv6_src=fc00::1,ct_ipv6_dst=fc00::2,ct_nw_proto=6,ct_tp_src=1,ct_tp_dst=2"